 The arrow itself shows the logical relationship between the activities, and the length of the arrow indicates an activity’s duration.

-The AOA diagram only shows 1 type of activity relationship — finish-to-start (FS).
+The ADM diagram only shows 1 type of activity relationship — finish-to-start (FS).
 Due to this, it might be necessary to include dummy activities as well — broken arrows that signify indirect relationships between tasks.

 The activity nodes are shown as boxes and linked with arrows.
 The arrows indicate the 4 types of task dependencies: